 30 Stars of Hollywood’s Golden Era Who Are Still Alive

-Confession: I struggled with this piece, which I actually began writing last September.
-It was dense and overly ambitious, requiring so much research that I just couldn’t get out from under the weight of it.
 And then just as the piece startled to settle—horrors—the honorees began to expire.
-I lost two, Peter O’Toole and Joan Fontaine, in one week which was both terribly sad and structurally inconvenient, forcing a rewrite.
-I knew that this piece was extra time sensitive and was finally about to publish it yesterday, the 11th of February, when I read the news that Shirley Temple had passed.
+I lost two: Peter O’Toole and Joan Fontaine, in one week, which was both terribly sad and structurally inconvenient, forcing a rewrite.
+After weeks of toiling, I was finally about to publish it yesterday, February 11, when I read the news that Shirley Temple had passed.
 Dang!
 She was not only one of the most iconic members of my glittering, dwindling group of 31 (now 30), but I was also meant to run her adorable picture as the featured image for the piece, my visual hood ornament for this whole unwieldy enterprise.

 After the unfortunate Fontaine/O’Toole departure, I considered making the list shorter, but the mere thought of cutting people from a list meant to hedge against anonymity made me feel ungrateful and cold, so I continued chipping away at my bloated nostalgia choo choo train, prayerful that the cast would hold their positions and just stop dying long enough for me to finish the tribute.
 Now with my post-Shirley Temple rewrite finished, the piece is done and barring any additional departures in the next 12 hours, I will publish my list of 30 with no further delay and a big sigh of relief.
 While I’m certain that this piece will age as poorly as any of its celebrant’s very worst films, I feel good that at least I will have done my small part to remind people who these folks were and why they mattered.
 Mea culpa for any oversights or factual errors but my heart was in the right place.

-My intention here is not ironic.
-Though it may feel a bit like a parlor game (like the Dead or Not Dead website), my objective is really to shine the spotlight once again on older people, a community that in our youth obsessed culture, never seems to get the respect it deserves.
+Oh, one more thing: my intention here is not ironic.
+Though it may feel a bit like a parlor game, my objective is really to shine the spotlight once again on older people, a community that in our youth obsessed culture, never seems to get the respect they deserve.
 For every Debbie Reynolds or Shirley MacLaine who is still working and retains a modicum of cultural presence, there are folks we just don’t hear about in the present tense, like Angie Dickinson or Sophia Loren.
 Many we don’t hear about in any tense at all which actually makes a history buff like me, well…tense.
 This Stargayzing tribute is for all of them.

 After the jump we’ll commence, beginning with 72-year-old Ann-Margret, (the baby of our group), a list of 30 stars from youngest to oldest (I am notoriously bad at math—putting this list in reverse order by age was a major drag).
 Please comment and tell us who we may have omitted.